 - white ribbon

-Start by flattening out a piece of clay then cut a feather like shape.
+Start by flattening out a piece of clay then cut a feather-like shape.
 Use wax or parchment paper under your project.
-I am using some plastic clay tools that came with a kit I purchased a few years back.
-You could use a butter knife instead.
+I am using some plastic clay tools that came with a kit I purchased a few years back, but you could use a butter knife instead.

 Roughly draw in your feather “stem”.
 Again use what tools you have on hand.
 Trim away on one end to make a stem.

-Then begin on one side of the stem, using the tool pictured above or something similar, and drag the clay to the edge.
 I would pull the clay and some would break away.
 I would just put those pieces in a pile to reuse later.
 A rough edge is okay.
-As a matter of fact it is perfect!
+As a matter of fact, it is perfect!
 The rough edge will make your feather look more realistic.

 I kept starting in the center and pulling the clay out until I was happy with the shape and appearance of my feather.
 I then took one of my flat tools and cut the feather away from the parchment paper underneath.